-Montgomery County’s Office of Public Information recently won an award for its pedestrian safety campaign.
+Montgomery County Councilmembers recently passed legislation to ban the use and sale of polystyrene.
+Susan Kenedy reports.
 Visit our PEG partner County Cable Montgomery to view more of its local programming.